waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis:** A specific sequence of movements and interactions with the Black Belts is required to open the path.

 ### Ruins of Alph Ho-Oh Puzzle
 - **Mechanic:** A 16-piece puzzle on a 6x6 grid.
 The goal is to assemble the image of Ho-Oh in the central 4x4 area.
-Pieces are picked up from the border and placed into empty slots. **A piece cannot be placed in an occupied slot; the existing piece must be moved first.**
+Pieces are picked up from the border and placed into empty slots.
+A piece cannot be placed in an occupied slot; the existing piece must be moved first.
+- **Status:** First attempt at solving the puzzle failed.
+The game did not auto-complete, indicating an incorrect arrangement.
+Currently in the process of disassembling the incorrect solution to start over.
-- **Strategy:**
+- **Strategy (Revised):**
+    1. Move all 16 pieces to the outer border to get a clear view of each one.
-    1. Identify corner and edge pieces.
+    2. Carefully re-identify corner and edge pieces.
-    2. Assemble the outer frame of the 4x4 picture first.
+    3. Assemble the outer frame of the 4x4 picture first, verifying each piece's fit.
-    3. Fill in the middle pieces last.
+    4. Fill in the four middle pieces last.
-    4. If a target slot is occupied, move the blocking piece to a temporary empty slot on the border.
+    5. If a target slot is occupied, move the blocking piece to a temporary empty slot on the border.

 ## VII.
 Untested Hypotheses
 *   **`CUT_TREE` Respawn Conditions:** A `CUT_TREE` at (8, 25) in Ilex Forest respawned.
 I need to test the exact conditions.
 Does it happen after a certain number of steps, after leaving the map, or after a certain amount of time?
 Next time I cut a tree near a map transition, I will immediately leave and re-enter the map to check if it has respawned.
 *   **`WARP_CARPET_DOWN` Traversability:** I need to test if `WARP_CARPET_DOWN` tiles are truly one-way.
 Next time I'm on one, I will attempt to move up, left, and right to confirm.
-*   **Ho-Oh Puzzle Outcome:** My primary assumption is that solving this puzzle by correctly assembling the image of Ho-Oh will unlock an event or reward.
-An alternative hypothesis is that the puzzle is optional or has a non-obvious solution.
-If completing the image yields no results, I will exit and re-examine the room.
+*   **Ho-Oh Puzzle Alternate Solutions:** If a second, careful visual assembly of the Ho-Oh image fails, my alternative hypothesis is that the solution is non-obvious (e.g., arranging by color, leaving a gap, etc.).
+I will test this only after a second standard attempt fails.